top of page

 European-Sustainability-Reporting-Standards-ESRS-CSRD

 The EFRAG website provides all the necessary information, including explanatory videos for each of the 12 disclosure requirements.
+It's important to note that the first set of ESRS was adopted in late 2023, with additional standards expected in the future.

 What impact will the CSRD have on companies?